sswietoniowski/learning-go/docs/ide_setup.md

 ## More customizations

-Here you'll find some more customizations that I've made to my VS Code setup.
+You'll find more customizations I've made to my VS Code setup here.